mnako/mnako/README.md

 1. [Docker-Python-PDM](https://github.com/mnako/cookiecutter-docker-python-pdm)
 2. [Docker-Django-Postgres-Redis-Celery](https://github.com/mnako/cookiecutter-django-postgres-redis-celery)

 If you work on systems using Japanese kanji characters, check out the [Japanese K/Hanzi Writer Data](https://github.com/mnako/hanzi-writer-data-ja) repo as well.

+I am currently working on bringing ActivityPub streams to static website generators like Hugo.

 <!--
 **mnako/mnako** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.